McKees Rocks, Pennsylvania: Geography

 McKees Rocks is located at (40.470218, −80.063674).

 According to the United States Census Bureau, the borough has a total area of 1.1 sqmi, of which 1.0 sqmi is land and 0.1 sqmi, or 6.31%, is water.

 Surrounding and adjacent neighborhoods

-McKees Rocks is made up of several neighborhoods, such as West Park, Meyers Ridge, and "The Bottoms".
+McKees Rocks is made up of several neighborhoods, such as Meyers Ridge, and "The Bottoms".
 McKees Rocks has two borders by land: Kennedy Township to the west and Stowe Township to the north.
 Chartiers Creek separates McKees Rocks from two Pittsburgh neighborhoods and have connectors to both: